Donovan Peoples-Jones Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Season Stats

-- Peoples-Jones has racked up 31 receptions for 559 yards, best on his team, and three touchdowns.
-He has been targeted 54 times, and averages 34.9 receiving yards per game.
+- This season Peoples-Jones has 31 catches (on 54 targets) and leads the Browns with 559 receiving yards (34.9 per game) while scoring three touchdowns.

-- So far this season, 10.9% of the 496 passes thrown by his team have gone Peoples-Jones' way.

-- Peoples-Jones (two red zone targets) has been the recipient of 3.8% of his team's 53 red zone pass attempts.
+- Peoples-Jones has been the target of 54 of his team's 496 passing attempts this season, or 10.9% of the target share.

 - Click over to SISportsbook and find the latest player props and odds for Peoples-Jones' matchup with the Bengals.